You Probably Want an SSL Certificate on Your Website

 - There can be minor performance issues on a website as it encrypts data.
 Usually this is only noticeable on sites with a very large number of visitors.

 How can I tell if my website isn’t secure?

 In October of 2017, Chrome started showing security warnings on non-secure sites.
 Other browsers followed this trend.

 No. Your site isn’t any more or less secure than it was before.
 It’s just that Google started displaying it more prominently in their Chrome browser.
 Other browsers (Firefox, Internet Explorer, Safari, etc.) may not display it as prominently, but it will still be marked insecure.

 What if I don’t use Chrome?
 What if I use another browser?

 It doesn’t matter what browser you are using.
 It matters what browsers your clients are using.
 All other browsers (Firefox, Internet Explorer, Safari, etc.) also are displaying security issues.
 Some browsers have settings to give a warning before you go to an insecure site.

 I can if you are hosting with me.
 And the good news is you can use my shared certificate.
-Give me a call at 904-389-9031 or shoot me an email to discuss.
+New websites and migrations can usually have it included, and the one-time fee for existing sites is inexpensive compared to a paid certificate.
+Even better, unlike that conventional paid certificate, you only have to pay for it once.
+Give me a call at 904-438-8389 or shoot me an email to discuss.
 If you aren’t hosting with me, you can call your host and talk to them.
 Or talk to me about moving your hosting to my servers.